MalukiMuthusi/network-programming/part_2/notes.md

 }
 ```

-The json data is sent without any formating just a normal string.
+The json data is sent without any formating just  normal bytes.
 The server will read the data from the socket.
 The first read might read up to the `geo-point` then you do subsequent reads to read the complete message.
 The message is then stored in a buffer.
 When the client reads an `EOF`, then they know they have read the complete message from the server.

 The client can now interpret the message.
 Interpretting the message is just a matter of string processing.
 Any availble parser can be used.